Fly to Tenerife

 Monkey Beach Club

-No need to shuffle off the beach when the sun goes down.
+When you travel to Tenerife, no need to shuffle off the beach when the sun goes down.
 Monkey Beach Club on Troya Beach in Las Americas keeps the feelgood factor flowing with Mediterranean bites and Sunday night parties.

 Kaluna Beach Club, Papagayo and Hard Rock Café